Prepared By: Dave Slack

 Figures 24 and 25 are a 3 GHz section of Figures 22 and 23.
 These serve to illustrate that, unlike a cable spike, the effects of operation beyond cutoff are not always evident in the VSWR plot.

 One of the more common causes of failure of a cable assembly is for the cable to become crushed or dented.
 Cable impedance is a function of geometry and propagation velocity of the dielectric core.
+This can be calculated as follows:

-where Zₒ is the impedance, Vg is the velocity of propagation, D is the outer conductor diameter and d is the center conductor diameter.
+Where Zₒ is the impedance, Vg is the velocity of propagation, D is the outer conductor diameter and d is the center conductor diameter.

 When the cable is crushed or dented the outer diameter (D) is reduced and the Vg is also reduced.
+This lowers the impedance and causes an impedance discontinuity.

 The following series of figures illustrates the effects on impedance and VSWR when a good assembly has dents imparted into it.

 Another common failure mode is that of contamination ingress into the dielectric of the cable structure.
-This can be caused by compromise of the vapor seal of the cable assembly or by the use
+This can be caused by compromise of the vapor seal of the cable assembly or by the use of solvents or other aromatic materials during the manufacture of the cable assemblies.

-well as an increase in insertion loss by more than the increased mismatch loss would normally indicate.
+This failure manifests itself in the form of lower impedance where, the core is contaminated, as well as an increase in insertion loss by more than the increased mismatch loss would normally indicate.

-The contamination may also enter the cable through a puncture or tear in the vapor barrier of the
+The contamination may also enter the cable through a puncture or tear in the vapor barrier of the cable.
+In this case the impedance discontinuity would appear in proximity to the leak.

-With a discerning eye towards the qualitative presentation of cable assembly test data, the
+With a discerning eye towards the qualitative presentation of cable assembly test data, the discriminating consumer of these products can easily, and quickly, identify the most likely cause of cable assembly problems.

 Once the most likely cause is identified the real work of implementing root cause problem solving techniques and practices can begin.